paulovieira/clima/database/readme.md

-# Clima Database
+# Clima - database

 ## Introduction
-For every table we have 4 function (relative to 4 fundamental operations)
+For every table we have 4 postgres function (relative to 4 fundamental operations)

 	- tablename_read(json options)  [options will be used in the WHERE clause]
 	- tablename_create(json input_data, json options)  [options should be ignored for now]